andrei-nejur/f8ld/README.md

-# f8ld
+# f8ld Origami filter mask.
-Origami filter mask.
+A simple, cheap and easy to make personal mask with filter.

 ![Fold Sequence](./fold.gif)